mebusy/notes/dev_notes/RL_DavidSilver.md

 ## Markov Process

  - A Markov process is a memoryless random process,
- - A Markov Process (or Markov Chain) is a tuple ( S,𝒫 )
+ - A Markov Process (or Markov Chain) is a tuple ( S,𝑃 )
     - S is a (finite) set of states
-    - 𝒫 is a state transition probability matrix
+    - 𝑃 is a state transition probability matrix

 ## Markov Reward Process

- - A Markov Reward Process is a tuple ( S ,𝒫 , 𝓡 , γ )
+ - A Markov Reward Process is a tuple ( S ,𝑃 , 𝓡 , γ )
     - 𝓡 is a reward function , 𝓡<sub>s</sub> = 𝔼( R<sub>t+1</sub> | S<sub>t</sub>=s )
     - γ is a discount factor, γ ∈ [0, 1]